China's yuan at new lows as trade war threatens market instability

 The U.S. is targeting $34 billion of Chinese goods for tariffs to take effect on July 6, and has threatened tens of billions of dollars more for similar duties.

-Chinese 10-year treasury futures for September delivery, the most traded contract, leapt 0.24 percent.
+Chinese 10-year treasury futures for September delivery CFTU8, the most traded contract, leapt 0.24 percent.

 “The central bank is expected to step up efforts to calm investors and slow the pace of the yuan depreciation that has sparked risk aversion across regional markets, including a possible reintroduction of the counter-cyclical factor (CCF),” Gao Qi, FX strategist at Scotiabank in Singapore, wrote in a note on Friday.